Lost Debit Card / Fraud

-- If you have Mobile Banking - Go to PREFERENCES and choose MANAGE CARDS.
-Click on the small circle next to the card needing to cancel.
-Select the option.
-If you choose to SUSPEND your card; this simply blocks all withdrawal transactions but allows deposits.
+- If you have Mobile Banking - Scroll down on the DASHBOARD until you see CARD MANAGEMENT.
+Click the toggle switch to TEMPORARILY cancel your card or click on your name to CANCEL your card permanently.
+If you click the toggle to SUSPEND your card; this simply blocks all withdrawal transactions but allows deposits.
 Your card can be reactivated in this state.

 - Our Fraud Center monitors transactions in real time.

 - If you receive a phone call or a text please respond immediately.
 If the Fraud Center is unable to reach you, the card will be placed in a SUSPEND status blocking all withdrawal transactions to your card.